The role of Oadby and Wigston Borough Council

 - Evidence that the organisation is eligible to make the nomination.

 The Council will update all interested parties of any issues or relevant information that may affect an asset on the list.
-The Council will inform the relevant freeholders, leaseholders, occupiers (if different to the owners), parish councils if the land lies within or adjacent to their parish, and any other community or voluntary organisation that has a registered vested interest.
+The Council will inform the relevant freeholders, leaseholders, occupiers (if different to the owners), parish councils if the land lies within or adjacent to their parish, and any other community or voluntary organisation that has registered vested interest.

 What are the consequences of listing an Asset of Community Value?